Skekdog/FileFragment/README.md

 A GUI / CLI app that splits a file into multiple packets of a specified size, and can then reconstruct these packets.

+Use cases?
+If you want to share a file over some service, but there's a limit on the file size, you can fragment and upload multiple zip files instead.

 ## CLI Usage

 `FileFragment fragment --input [input file] --output [output directory] --packet-size [packet size]`: Split a file into packets of a specified size.